 Black Bear Catholic is the student government organization associated with the Newman Center, the Parish of the Resurrection of the Lord, and the Diocese of Portland.
-Yet this group of enthusiastic student leaders is so much more than that: they are literally the hands and feet of Christ, welcoming fellow college students into friendship and faith through a myriad of activities including prayer, service, and community offerings.
+Yet, this group of enthusiastic student leaders is so more than that.
+They are literally the hands and feet of Christ.
+They welcome fellow college students into friendship and faith through various activities, including prayer, service, and community offerings.

-BBC and the Newman Center are blessed in that participation is growing!
+BBC & the Newman Center feel blessed that participation is growing!

-Matt Leffel, in his fourth year as a FOCUS Missionary at UMaine, notes: “Seeing it grow from just a President and Vice President to them actually having enough for a full exec board to now with all the appointed positions filled and this year having more students who want to be involved and bring their leadership skills to this community; that’s been something cool to see.”
+Matt Leffel, in his fourth year as a FOCUS Missionary at UMaine, notes, “Seeing it grow from just a President and Vice President to a full executive board with all the appointed positions filled.
+This year, with more students involved and bringing their leadership skills to this community.
+That’s been something cool to see.”

 That growth created a space crunch in a building designed to serve multiple purposes now stretched too thin to do any of them well.
 There’s always something happening at the Newman Center.
 The building right now is not set up for when people enter to really enter into the presence of God.